parisbible/parisbible.github.io/index.markdown

 ### What's new?

-Check out our new blog post to discover where Paris Bibles are today [here](https://parisbible.github.io/2021-06-22-WhereIsTheParisBibleToday/)!
+Check out our new blog post to see how we use the digital platform Transkribus for our research, [here](https://parisbible.github.io/2021-06-22-WhereIsTheParisBibleToday/)!